isomerpages/enterprisesg-switch/_highlights/switch-connect/overview.md

 Stay ahead of the latest trends and developments in key sectors like Smart Cities & Urban Solutions, Healthcare & Biomedical Sciences, as well as Artificial Intelligence, Robotics & Deep Tech innovations.

 [Recap some of our key conference highlights from 2020](https://notes.switchsg.org).
-# Gain innovation insights from industry leaders

-SWITCH Connect brings together leaders and experts across industries in a must-attend technology and innovation conference to discuss the ideas and innovations – from smart cities and urban solutions to emerging and sustainable technologies – transforming the world today.

 # Hear from inspiring Global thought leaders and innovators
 Over 250 prestigious speakers from a variety of sectors spoke on our Connect stage in 2020, including: